Information about transportation, lodging, things to do, points of distinction, and surrounding area attractions.

 Career, licensing, and other professional resources for (1) teachers, school counselors, school psychologists, and educational leaders, and (2) counselors and therapists.

-A photocopier is located in the York Graduate Center computer lab.
-Photocopiers are also located in Templeton Student Center, Watzek Library, and the College Copy Center in John R. Howard Hall.
+A photocopier is located in the York Graduate Center computer lab and off the lounge area.
+Photocopiers are also located in Templeton Student Center and Watzek Library.
 Copy cards can be purchased in the Graduate Registrar’s office, Student and Departmental Account Services, and the library.

 Lewis & Clark Community Counseling Center